phaubertin/jinue/doc/syscalls/signal-thread.md

-# SEND - Send a Signal to a Thread
+# SIGNAL_THREAD - Send a Signal to a Thread

 ## Description